neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PackageManagement.rst

 The reason for separating packages into separate directories is that the core packages in *Framework/* can reside in a different, shared location and be symlinked from the application using it.
-In this case, just delete the *Framework* directory and replace it with a symlink pointing to the *Packages/Framework/* directory of the FLOW3 distribution.
+In this case, just delete the *Framework* directory and replace it with a symlink pointing to the *Packages/Framework/* directory of the TYPO3 Flow distribution.

-We recommend that you keep a version of the FLOW3 distribution in */var/lib/flow3/flow3-x.y.z/* and flag all its content read-only for the web server's user.
-By doing that you can assure that no FLOW3 package (or other PHP script) can tamper with the  FLOW3 package and its built-in security framework.
+We recommend that you keep a version of the TYPO3 Flow distribution in */var/lib/flow/flow-x.y.z/* and flag all its content read-only for the web server's user.
+By doing that you can assure that no TYPO3 Flow package (or other PHP script) can tamper with the  TYPO3 Flow package and its built-in security framework.

 Additional Package Locations
 ----------------------------